knightsemplar/celestia_analysis/README.md

 `git clone https://github.com/knightsemplar/celestia_analysis`

-In the project directory go inside into the celestialight directory.
-Here you will find a sciprt named setup-script.sh.
-Run that script.

 Go inside the celestialight directory, make the script executable and run:

 `cd celestia_analysis/celestialight && chmod +x celestia-light-auto.sh && ./celestia-light-auto.sh`

-This is automatically set up and run a Celestia Light Node with a new wallet and default settings on the Blockspacerace network.
+This will automatically set up and run a Celestia Light Node with a new wallet and default settings on the Blockspacerace network.
 Be sure to save your passphrase for future reference (search my_celes_key).
 Be aware: this can take a while.

 # Setup OpenTelemetry Collector in Ubuntu